Debt is a scary thing. Unfortunately, many Americans don’t necessarily see it that way.

 4. Use a budgeting app

 Find an app that fits your style.
-Some of my personal favorites are YNAB, EveryDollar, and Mint.
-With each and every purchase, open the app and enter it in.
+Some of my personal favorites are Personal Capital, YNAB, or EveryDollar.
+With each and every purchase you make, open the app and enter it in the dollar amount you just spent.
 Your phone is always with you, and soon this will become a habit.

 At the end of the month (or every week, or every day, whenever) you can open this app to see a trend for your spending habits.
 They’ll graph everything for you, showing you where your weaknesses reside.
 Most of these apps will even offer personalized recommendations, catered to your circumstances.